Guatemalan genocide: Genocide under Lucas Garcia

-After the massacre at Panzos, repression against the indigenous population became increasingly ruthless and a pattern of systematic killings and acts of genocide began to emerge.
+After the massacre at Panzós, repression against the indigenous population became increasingly ruthless and a pattern of systematic killings and acts of genocide began to emerge.
 Several lesser known mass killings occurred during the same time period.
 On 8 September 1978 the Mobile Military Police of Monteros, Esquipulas, acting on orders from local landowners César Lemus and Domingo Interiano, abducted eight campesinos from Olopa, Chiquimula Department.
 On 26 September, the Military Police returned to Olopa and seized 15 additional villagers.
 All were subsequently found dead from drowning and hanging.
-The next day, the Assistant mayor of Amatillo, Francisco Garcia, addressed himself to the Court of Olopa to report on the events and to request identification of the bodies in order to bury them.
+The next day, the Assistant mayor of Amatillo, Francisco García, addressed himself to the Court of Olopa to report on the events and to request identification of the bodies in order to bury them.
 That very night Garcia was also abducted and murdered.
 All told, more than 100 villagers of Olopa were murdered by the Mobile Military Police in 1978, including several religious workers, 15 women and more than 40 children.
 The PMA were reported by peasants to murder small children in Olopa by grabbing them and breaking their backs over the knees.

 At the same time in Guatemala City, the situation of abductions and disappearances at the hands of the judiciales worsened after Col. German Chupina Barahona was appointed as the chief of the National Police.
 Chupina openly spoke of the need to "exterminate" leftists.
 On 4 August 1978, high school and university students, along with other popular movement sectors, organized the mass movement's first urban protest of the Lucas García period.
 The protests, intended as a march against violence, were attended by an estimated 10,000 people.
 The new minister of the interior under President Lucas García, Donaldo Álvarez Ruiz, promised to break up any protests organized without government permission.
 The protesters were then met by the Pelotón Modelo (Model Platoon) of the Guatemalan National Police, then under the new director-general, Colonel Germán Chupina Barahona (like Gen. Romeo Lucas Garcia, a member of the "Zacapa Group" and former commander of the PMA).
 Employing new anti-riot gear donated by the United States Government, Platoon agents surrounded marchers and tear-gassed them.
 Students were forced to retreat and dozens of people, mostly school-aged adolescents, were hospitalized.
 This was followed by more protests and death squad killings throughout the later part of the year.
 In September 1978 a general strike broke out to protest sharp increases in public transportation fares; the government responded harshly, arresting dozens of protesters and injuring many more.
 However, as a result of the campaign, the government agreed to the protesters' demands, including the establishment of a public transportation subsidy.